Winterset, Iowa: Museums

 In 2015, the John Wayne Birthplace Museum opened kitty-corner from Wayne's birthplace home.
 The $2.5 million, 6,000-sq. ft. facility houses scripts, costumes, set pieces, posters, personal correspondence, an original Andy Warhol painting and a custom-made 1972 Pontiac station wagon.
 The museum is divided into three exhibitions: "The Actor", "The Family Man", and "The American".
 It is located at 205 S. John Wayne Dr. in Winterset.

 The Iowa Quilt Museum offers seasonal exhibits and regular workshops.
 The current president of the museum, Marianne Fons, is the founder of the well known quilting show Fons & Porter's Love of Quilting.
 The museum is located on the south side of the town square at 68 E. Court Ave.

 The Madison County Historical Society is an 25-acre complex on the south side of town featuring a museum and 14 restored and historical buildings.
 The focal point of the complex is the Victorian Bevington Mansion.
 Built in 1856, the mansion, barn and 3-hole privy have been fully restored and placed on the National Register of Historic Places.
 The complex is open May through October and is located at 815 S. 2nd Ave.

 Education

 The Winterset Community School District operates local public schools.

 Popular culture

-Winterset was used as a shooting location for the films Cold Turkey (1971), The Bridges of Madison County (1995), and The Crazies (2010).
+Winterset was used as a shooting location for the films Cold Turkey (1971), The Bridges of Madison County (1995), The Crazies (2010), and Winterset (2025).